danialjivraj/Shift-Availability-Script-Using-Python-Selenium-and-Discord-Bot-API/README.md

 Because there are 2 pages of booking days, I made sure to run the same code on the second page, if there was available days or shifts, it would simply add onto the lists from the first page.

 ## The loop_available_days_and_booked_days Function
 This loop will only check for available and booked days.
 It does not need to click on any day for it to know if it is available or not, as it can retrieve all the information necessary from the get-go.
-It does not matter what type of shift is available, if there is any shift availble, it will let me know by sending a message through Jen.<br>
+It does not matter what type of shift is available, if there is any shift availble, it will let me know by sending a message through **Jen**.<br>
 When the message is sent, it will send both available and booked days.<br>
 The code contains the current day, which is used to compare the present day with the days from the website.
 If there is an available day but that day was from a previous day compared to present day (which did happen because although it was Grey in the website, meaning it was unavailable, the source code would indicate it was not for some reason), it should not send me a message, because it is impossible to book days which are in the past.
 This logic ensures the that it will only show me days starting from tomorrow onwards.
 An example of what it would show if I used my `f` command, which in my case only looks for Saturday and Sunday days